Upper School

 • English 11

-Possible course texts include a summer reading text, American fiction, nonfiction, poetry, and scholarly articles (past works include: Homegoing, Slaughterhouse Five, The Passion, The Great Gatsby, The Brief Wondrous Life of Oscar Wao, and The Bluest Eye).
+Possible course texts include a summer reading text, American fiction, nonfiction, poetry and scholarly articles (past works include: Homegoing, Slaughterhouse Five, The Passion, The Great Gatsby, Get Out, and The Bluest Eye).

 • English 12: Overview

-English 12 divides into two parts: a two-trimester literature course and a one trimester exploration of good writing in a variety of subject areas and modes.
+English 12 divides into two parts: a two-trimester literature course and a one-trimester exploration of good writing.

-Students will pursue class presentations, group projects, and writing tasks in a variety of genres, with a major written project (but no exam) due in the second trimester.
+Students pursue class presentations, group projects and writing tasks in a variety of genres, with a major written project (but no exam) due in the second trimester.

-Students will also explore how these may be translated in public speeches.
-Students will not only read and write, but they will write about the writing of their peers, write metacognitively about their own writing, and participate in writing workshops on selected pieces of student work.
+Students not only read and write, but they also explore models of effective writing, read and write about the writing of their peers, write metacognitively about their own writing and participate in writing workshops on selected pieces of student work.

 English 12 Logistics

-The English Department will offer three two-trimester course options to seniors:
+The English Department offers three course options to seniors:

 • Comedies of Courtship